-Pre-workouts are all the rage — a quick hard hit of energy that can last for a few hours, and carry you through a tough workout!!
+Pre-workouts are all the rage, a quick hard hit of energy that can last for a few hours and carry you through a tough workout!
 A lot of athletes use them, a lot of athletes won’t touch them.
-What’s the real story?
+What’s the deal with pre-workout?

 What are “Pre-Workouts” ?